-Goal Ob jectives Goal #1: Establish a comprehensive, regional solid waste materials Upon completion of the Phase 2 Planning Study in 2018, the Coalition has identified and documented specific options for programs and facilities, taking into consideration the balance between economic, environmental and social costs and benefits. management system by 2025 that is implemented in an economically, environmentally, and socially sustainable manner. В. The proposed solid waste system addresses future customer service demands in the region over the next 40 years or more, and provides long-term funding to address capital and operating costs. programs and constructing facilities by January 2020.
-Goal #2: Create a comprehensive solid waste materials management plan and implement programs and facilities that Α. The development of programs and facilities shall take a comprehensive, systems-based approach for materials management to conserve resources, В. The next generation of materials management programs and facilities provides services at competitive rates that are in alignment with the solid C. New programs and facilities result in the increasing application of proven, innovative technologies for reuse, recycling, and disposal to substantially reduce D. New programs and facilities are convenient and methods for measuring solid waste diversion/reduction within the Wasteshed by the year 2019 that are Solid waste diversion/reduction measurements will be evaluated on a three-year recurring cycle beginning in 2020 to identify potential program adjustments.
-Jurisdictions implement policy and regulatory measures to support waste reduction, reuse and recycling efforts, by the year 2024.
+Goal Objectives Goal #1: Establish a comprehensive, regional solid waste materials A. Upon completion of the Phase 2 Planning Study in 2018, the Coalition has identified and documented specific options for programs and facilities, taking into consideration the balance between economic, environmental and social costs and benefits. management system by 2025 that is implemented in an economically, environmentally, and socially sustainable manner.
+B. The proposed solid waste system addresses future customer service demands in the region over the next 40 years or more, and provides long-term funding to address capital and operating costs.
+C. Coalition members are prepared to begin implementing programs and constructing facilities by January 2020.
+Goal #2: Create a comprehensive solid waste materials management plan and implement programs and facilities that reflect the needs and desires of users.
+A. The development of programs and facilities shall take a comprehensive, systems-based approach for materials management to conserve resources, manage costs, and minimize environmental impacts.
+B. The next generation of materials management programs and facilities provides services at competitive rates that are in alignment with the solid waste industry in the U.S. C. New programs and facilities result in the increasing application of proven, innovative technologies for reuse, recycling, and disposal to substantially reduce the amount of material being landfilled.
+New programs and facilities are convenient and accessible for citizens, customers, businesses, and waste haulers in the Wasteshed.
+Goal #3: Develop a set of waste diversion/reduction goals that are adopted and implemented by all jurisdictions in the Wasteshed.
+A. The Coalition establishes consistent definitions and methods for measuring solid waste diversion/reduction within the Wasteshed by the year 2019 that are supported by streamlined and consistent data.
+B. Solid waste diversion/reduction measurements will be evaluated on a three-year recurring cycle beginning in 2020 to identify potential program adjustments.
+C. Jurisdictions implement policy and regulatory measures to support waste reduction, reuse and recycling efforts, by the year 2024.